 For example, consider members of your audience who may have lower levels of English competency.
-Although Australia is officially an Englishspeaking country, English is not the home language in more than 20% of Australian families.
+Although Australia is officially an English-speaking country, English is not the home language in more than 20% of Australian families.
 In addition, the average level of literacy in Australia is lower than you might expect.
-On a scale of 0 to 5, almost half the population surveyed (45%) registered below level 3, the minimum comprehension level needed for adult everyday reading.
+On a scale of 0 to 5 (set by the Programme for the International Assessment of Adult Competencies), almost half the population surveyed (45%) registered below level 3, the minimum comprehension level needed for adult everyday reading.